-What does a man really need from a woman he’s dating?
+What are the things men need from women they’re dating?
 It’s not an easy question.
 In fact, answering such a question requires a thorough understanding of male psychology, human psychology, love, behavioral patterns… the list could go on and on.

 “What men want in women and from women is getting more complex by the minute,” said expert Eric Jaffe in Psychology Today.
 “Men and their motives are evolving.”